 Like Herceptin, Tykerb targets the HER2 protein.
 It is approved for the treatment of advanced metastatic breast cancer, but it typically reserved for women who have already tried Herceptin without positive results.

-Avastin is a drug therapy that starves cancer cells by preventing the cells from signaling new blood cells.
-Without the blood cells bringing fresh oxygen and nutrients to the tumor, the cancer cells die.
+Avastin is a drug therapy that starves cancer cells by preventing the tumor cells from communicating with nearby blood vessels and may prevent the tumor from connecting to the blood supply.
+Without a blood supply bringing fresh oxygen and nutrients to the tumor, the cancer cells die.

 Side effects of bevacizumab include fatigue, high blood pressure, blood clots, headaches, heat damage, and mouth sores.